EOPSNNEN/strlib/README.md

   Searches for the substring `str2` in the string `str`.
 Returns a pointer to the first occurrence of `str2` or `nullptr` if not found.

 - **`strCat(const char *str, const char *str2)`**
   Concatenates two strings and returns a new string containing the result.
+(Warning! this function generates dynamic array, make sure to delete it after use)

 - **`strCpy(char *buffer, const char *srcStr)`**
   Copies the string `srcStr` into the provided `buffer` and returns the `buffer`.
-(Warning! after dynamic buffer usage, please don't forget to free this buffer)
+(Warning! in case of dynamic buffer, please don't forget to free this buffer)

 </details>